peakflames/mogzi/.clinerules/developer_guidelines.md

 This section provides an overview of the project's architecture, including the relationship between the `Cli` and `MaxBot` projects and the key program logic flows.

+### Architectural Principles

+The project follows these key architectural principles:

+1. **Separation of Concerns**: UI logic (CLI) is separated from core application logic (MaxBot)
+2. **Service-Oriented Design**: Core functionality is exposed through service interfaces
+3. **Dependency Inversion**: High-level modules depend on abstractions, not concrete implementations
+4. **Single Responsibility**: Each class has a single, well-defined responsibility

 ### Component Diagram

 This diagram illustrates the relationship between the `Cli` and `MaxBot` projects and their key components.